-Budget Code Recipient(s) of Support Approximate Budget Brief Description of Activities technical assistance to MOHCW in use of HVSI MOHCW 50000 Global Fund resources for HIS strengthening, through renewal and strengthening of health information officer training through local universities/polytechnics.
+COP12 funds will be used to continue to strengthen the DHIS.
+The project will support HIS resources through renewal and strengthening of health information officer training through local universities/polytechnics.
 Furthermore the project will provide support to MOHCW to leverage Global Fund and other resources effectively.
 The project will strengthen the underlying HIS planning structures through technical assistance and provision of resource support for NHIS technical committee and working groups.
 In addition, the project team will assist MOHCW in the development and M&E of an HIS implementation plan that will enable MOHCW to better manage HIS strengthening activities and resources.
 Finally, the project will assist MOHCW to develop consensus on core/essential indicators that can be used to monitor the health system.
 Funds will also be used to build the capacity of national, provincial, district, and clinic-level health care workers in the use of data for decision making.
 This will be done through training and supportive supervision of PEDCOs, PHIOs/DHIOs and program managers in data presentation and analysis with a focus on the use of the DHIS.
 In relation to this we will help MOHCW to strengthen production & dissemination of reports.
 Finally, we will strengthen routine mechanisms for use and dissemination of health data, through support of provincial and district health team meetings.
 The third intermediate result is to strengthen the DHIS to become the central repository for routine health data.
 To do that we focus efforts on the following areas: building additional data sets into DHIS so that it can be relied on increasingly as a source of data by multiple programs (e.g. HIV/TB, nutrition, etc.) so that parallel vertical reporting systems can be phased out.
 In order to build DHIS as central repository for health information, we need to strengthen data quality.
 We will do this by providing resources, tools and training supervisors on data quality monitoring.
 We will work to ensure MOHCW has the capacity to monitor DHIS system performance & to provide effective user support.